 Wood Conditioner - Use One Before Staining Wood

 Some woods, like oak, are easy to stain.
 The wood cells are very closed and the stain is not soaked into the wood.
 A soft wood, such as white pine is very porous and will soak up too much of the stain and the grain of the wood will not show through.
 You need to close up the wood pores in a soft wood which is what a wood conditioner does.
 The pre-stain conditioner will close the wood pores.
-These conditioners are like thinned down vanishes or urethanes.
+These conditioners are similar to thinned down varnishes or urethanes.
 They have resins in them that partially fill some of the pores in the soft woods so only a small amount of stain is absorbed by the wood.